Today’s my birthday. At 23.11 – or 11.11 pm, which somehow sounds more magical :-) – I turn 45.

 33. During some joint parental leave, we carried on travelling, now with our son, and took a round trip through Sweden, Denmark, the East coast of England and Cornwall.

-34. Shortly after, our twin daughters were born and I was suddenly a mum of three under twos.
-It was the most intensive time of my parenthood.
-I learned a lot about myself.
-I became more invested in attachment and needs-based parenting, in particular what it can look like with twins and three very small children.
+34. Shortly after, our twin daughters were born, and I was suddenly a mum of three under twos.
+My heart grew another two sizes and it was the most intensive time of my parenthood.
+I learned a lot about myself and became more invested in attachment and needs-based parenting, especially what that looks like with twins and three very small children.

-Life with three small children was a wonderful, big adventure!
+Life with three small children is a big and wonderful adventure!

 35. We travelled to England with the kids as much as possible to visit my family and their grandparents.
 Luckily everyone usually found the long car journey and ferry crossing to be an adventure rather than a trial.

 36. Our children are growing up bilingually and it’s an incredible privilege to experience.
 Now I get to live my linguist-self’s dream, see my kids grow up bilingually and be a part of the adventure that is family life across two languages, countries and cultures.

 37. When the time came for our son to start school, I was interested in exploring alternative education, unschooling and self-directed learning.
 We enrolled him in a self-directed school and a new adventure began!

 38. For three years, I volunteered and worked part-time at the school as a learning facilitator for English.

 39. Our daughters also started school and we said goodbye to forest kindergarten.
 During the summer holidays, we took an overnight ferry to a friend’s wedding in Scotland.
 Luckily, our kids love to travel as much as we do!

 40. I left my job and started making plans for the future that would allow me to have more time and freedom in organising the days with my children and give myself more freedom to pursue my passions and goals.
 One of the first steps I took was my relationship-oriented parent and family coaching certification.